 This is the hardest note to write, particularly in the case of the death of a child or young person.
 It is important in this instance to avoid statements about unfairness or tragedy in the case of unexpected death.
 Don’t rail against the unfairness of the universe.
 The family is doing enough of that on their own.

-Here is where offers of support are very meaningful.
+Here is where offers of support are significant.
 The grieving will need your support and will likely call upon it.
 Here is where you offer that support; be prepared to give it.

 What to Write in a Sympathy Card Image